Skip to content

 2. Reconcile all financial statements for the past three fiscal years.
 Whether for an appeal or for your next DCAA audit, these records need to be clean.
 Start with bank reconciliations, move to trial balance tie-outs, then sub-ledger schedules.
 QuickBooks users: run the “Reconciliation Discrepancy” report for every account.

 3. Recalculate provisional indirect rates.
 Model your rates without 8(a) contract volume in the direct cost base.
 Compare the new rates against your current billing rates.
-If provisional rates exceed actual by more than 10%, notify your contracting officer.
-Rate variance beyond 10% draws DCAA attention (indirect rate fundamentals).
+Significant rate variances typically draw DCAA attention during billing reviews; notify your contracting officer if projected provisional rates diverge materially from actual experience (indirect rate fundamentals).

 4. Review all active contracts for set-aside requirements.
 Identify which existing contracts require 8(a) certification as a condition of performance.
 If any prime contracts or subcontracts include 8(a) eligibility clauses, the contracting officer needs immediate notification.
-Failure to disclose a status change risks a False Claims Act violation.
+Failure to disclose a status change risks a False Claims Act violation under 31 U.S.C.
+3729.

 5. Separate 8(a) and non-8(a) financial records.
 Build a clear audit trail showing which revenue, costs, and profits relate to 8(a) contracts versus commercial or other government work.
 This separation protects the firm during any DOJ referral review and simplifies the transition to non-8(a) bidding.